 “Successful Beekeeping in Whatcom County”

-This 8-week course focuses on my own methods for keeping honeybees alive, healthy and productive under the conditions and challenges we currently face right here in Whatcom County.
-With these field-tested techniques, I believe every new beekeeper can succeed right from the beginning.
+My 2024 class will start Tuesday, March 5.
+Details below.
+This 8-week course focuses on my own methods for keeping honeybees alive, healthy and productive here in Whatcom County.
+With these techniques, field-tested over 18 years, I believe every new beekeeper can succeed right from the bee-ginning.

-There’s a lot to be learned about beekeeping in books and online, but those resources don’t usually reflect our local beekeeping challenges.
-This class should be viewed as a kind of mentoring.
+There’s a lot to be learned about beekeeping in books and online, but those resources don’t reflect our unique local beekeeping challenges.
 I will show you “hands-on” how I manage my own hives successfully year after year.
-My methods are a composite of what I’ve learned from other talented local beekeepers, lots of study and years of practice.
-I will pass on as much of that as possible in eight 2-hour classes.
+My methods are a composite of what I’ve learned from local beekeepers, lots of study and years of practice.

-I started beekeeping in 2005 with one California “package” from Belleville Honey.
+I started beekeeping in 2005 with one California “package.”
 I have never bought bees or queens since then.
-I raise my own bees as sustainably as possible with as few outside inputs as possible.
+I raise my own bees as sustainably as possible and with as few outside inputs as possible.
 My dark, “Carniolan-ish” bees are gentle, over-winter well, are relatively disease-free, and respond well to parasite management.
 ANY beekeeper can do the same with good training and persistence.
-That’s what this class will offer.
-My goal: locally raised bees that thrive in Whatcom County.

-A NOTE: This class deals with Langstroth hive equipment and management techniques.
-“Bees in Boxes.”
-This method has been field-proven as the most successful for beekeepers world-wide over more than 160 years and works beautifully in our local weather conditions.
-Of course, I’m glad to discuss other types of hives and systems briefly, but we will concentrate on Langstroth and how this method can be used to best advantage for you and your bees.
+NOTE: This class deals with Langstroth hive equipment and management techniques.
+AKA “Bees in Boxes.”
+This method has proven successful for beekeepers world-wide over more than 160 years and works beautifully in Whatcom County.
+I’m glad to discuss other types of hives, but we will concentrate on Langstroth.

-We will have our own bees to work with!
-Weather permitting, we will make several daytime field trips to one of my nearby apiaries.
-Field trips are usually on a weekend, scheduled at a time when most people can attend.
+Weather permitting, we’ll make several field trips to my hives near Lake Padden.
+Field trips are on weekends, scheduled so most people can attend.

 – Basic Honeybee Biology and how to use it to your advantage.

-– Special challenges we face in Whatcom County with our unpredictable maritime climate.
+– Special challenges we face in Whatcom County with our changing maritime climate.

 – Equipment: preparing, maintaining, buying recommendations.